 This is leakage that is caused by the physical stress of coughing, sneezing, laughing, or exercising.
+Or you might notice leaking when you’re lifting something heavy or doing something that puts pressure on your bladder.
 Stress incontinence is usually due to the deterioration of the tissues and muscles that support the urinary organs.

-Exhibiting symptoms of both urge and stress incontinence.
+Exhibiting symptoms of both urge and stress urinary incontinence.

 Symptoms of Urinary Incontinence During Menopause

 Urinary incontinence, bladder control problems are common for women going through menopause.